bartani/introduction-python/README.md

 # introduction-python
-In this project, we will learn the basic source code of Python for further training in machine learning and deep learning.
+In this project, we will teach the basic source code of Python for further training in machine learning and deep learning.

 Hi guys